Java Tutorial: Basic Operators Examples

 Java Conditional Operators

-Java Conditional Operators "&&" and "||" use to join with conditional between two boolean expressions.
+Java Conditional Operators "&&" and "||" are used to join conditions between two boolean expressions.

 Java Conditional-AND Operator "&&"